hallav/LuxUS/README.md

                         each cytosine is analysed separately.
 ```

-Usage example for the simulation function.
+Usage example for the simulation function is given below.
 This command would create 100 + 100 datasets with 6 + 6 samples.
 The total read count is 12 for each 10 cytosine in each data set.
 The simulated data is saved in folder /folder1/folder2 in LuxUS input format.
 The mean of the normal distribution from which the intercept term coefficients are drawn is -1.4 and the variance is set to 0.25.
 When simulating a data set with differential methylation, the coefficient for the case/control variable is set to 0.9 and when simulating a data set with no differential methylation, the coefficient for the case/control variable is set to 0.
 The variance terms and the region width are set as described in [5].

 ```
 FOLDER=/folder1/folder2